This post may contain affiliate links. For more information, read my disclosure policy.

 This pie has the easiest filling that you can make with fresh or frozen fruit and you can top it with flaky pie crust or a sugary crunchy crumble topping.

 What is it about peaches and blueberries?
 I think it might be one of my favorite fruit combinations ever and there’s no better way to showcase them then in this amazing homemade pie.
+I can promise this will be the best blueberry peach pie you’ve ever made.
+I can’t wait to show you how to make it!

-You know I look for any excuse to pull out my perfect all-butter pie crust and if you haven’t tried it you are in for a treat.
+I look for any excuse to pull out my perfect all-butter pie crust and if you haven’t tried it you are in for a treat.
 It’s so flaky, buttery and holds up perfectly when you bake the pie.
 I love to make a double crust peach and blueberry pie because more crust is always good!

 But… sometimes I make this a peach and blueberry crumble pie and switch out the top crust for a crunchy crumble topping.
 It can be a tough decision because both ways are so good!